lemnzhou/automate-ftp-contain-list-script/README.md

 # automate-ftp-contain-list-script
-This script automates list the contain of a ftp
+This bash script automates list the contain of a ftp